-Year 7 students visit the site of the Battle of Bosworth as part of their Wars of the Roses study; Year 8 visit the Black Country Living History Museum to understand the onset of the Industrial Revolution while our Year 9 students will visit the The National Holocaust Centre to better understand the impact of the Third Reich.
+Year 7 students visit Warwick Castle as part of their studies on Medieval Castles, Year 8 visit the Black Country Living History Museum to understand the onset of the Industrial Revolution while our Year 9 students will visit the The National Holocaust Centre to better understand the impact of the Third Reich.